arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone1.md

   - `connect-standalone.sh` : Located at /usr/hdp/current/kafka-broker/bin/

-> Note : The reason we create two copies of the connect-standalone.properties file is to separate the rest.port property to different ports.
+> Note : The reason we create two copies of the connect-standalone.
+Properties file is to separate the rest.port property to different ports.
+If you do not do this , you will run into a rest.port conflict.

-- Open the `connect-standalone.properties` in edit mode and populate the properties as shows below.
+- Copy the`connect-standalone.properties` to `connect-standalone.properties-1`  and populate the properties as shows below.

 ```
 bootstrap.servers=<Enter the full contents of $KAFKAZKHOSTS>